Professor of Management

 Newark, DE 19716

 Professor Weaver’s research interests primarily concern ethics and corruption in organizations, from the standpoint of both individual behavioral and cognitive processes, and organizational and institutional level policies, practices, cultures and structures.
-Current projects are focused on intuitionist theories in behavioral ethics (covering both the process and content of moral intuitions), and on the interplay of institutionalized practices and individual behavior and cognition in generating local and systemic ethical failure (as in the recent financial crisis).
-Professor Weaver also is senior associate editor for Business Ethics Quarterly.
+Current projects are focused on the interplay of institutionalized practices, social interaction, and individual behavior and cognition in generating individual and systemic ethical problems and corruption (as in the recent financial crisis).
+Professor Weaver also is associate editor for Business Ethics Quarterly.

 For more details, visit Professor Weaver's Website